nuland-project/safe-path-sm/README.md

 - [x] - iOs app connected to Firebase
 - [x] - Android app connected to Firebase
 - [x] - Implement Export to Cloud Storage (private domain)
-- [ ] - Move public dataset to Cloud Storage (public domain)
+- [x] - Move public dataset to Cloud Storage (public domain)
+- [x] - Review public dataset update logic and aggregation process
+- [x] - Review cryptography used and infered privacy guarantees

 1. Setup CI\CD pipeline and publish apps to app stores

-- [ ] - Deploy app to Google Play Store (Private Kit: San Marino)
+- [x] - Deploy app to Google Play Store (Private Kit: San Marino)
 - [ ] - Deploy app to Apple Store (Private Kit: San Marino)
-- [ ] - Github Actions workflow for CD for Android app
+- [x] - Github Actions workflow for CD for Android app
 - [ ] - Github Actions workflow for CD for iOs app

 1. Updates to frontend application and UX design

-- [ ] - Discuss idea of responsible signaling (the idea is to let people signal that they suspect infection and mark themselves for authorities and neighbours?)
+- [x] - Discuss idea of responsible signaling (the idea is to let people signal that they suspect infection and mark themselves for authorities and neighbours?)
 - [ ] - Elaborated user story (including government part)
 - [ ] - Review import feature for iOs and Android devices
+- [x] - Develop wireframes in Figma for UX/UI designs
 - [ ] - Implement UI required to get user consent and export data

-## Project Take-off

-1. Backend logic (on Google Cloud Platform)
+## Initial phase (2-4 weeks)

+### Privacy track

+- [ ] - Implement keys management and on-device encryption ( PKI infrastructure )
+- [ ] - Implement geolocation snapshot collection logic ( geohashes + e2e-encryption )
+- [ ] - Granular control over spatial resolution (using HD-keys for disclosing parts of the geohash prefix)
+- [ ] - Research on [fully homomorphic encryption](https://homomorphicencryption.org/introduction/) (FHE) schemes applicable to spatial matching, benchmarking open source libraries (e.g. )
+- [ ] - Privacy preserving matching implementation using selected FHE scheme and bloom filters (instead of disclosing infected person tracks to general public)

+### SM Health Authority (HA) track

+- [ ] - Manual collection of data of most recently infected persons with Safe Places web app
-- [ ] - Review public dataset update logic and aggregation process
+- [ ] - Scoping of health authority point of view and administrative webapp requirements (e.g. heatmap, social distancing score)
-- [ ] - Setup cloud infrastructure to trigger update (python scripts probably?) to public dataset
+- [ ] - Cloud infrastructure setup and blockchain for data collection and management
+- [ ] - Develop API compatible with Safe Path and Safe Places
-- [ ] - Push-notification for mobile apps (daily updates on new cases)
+- [ ] - Push-notification and UX for mobile apps (daily updates on new cases)
-- [ ] - Review cryptography used and infered privacy guarantees
 - [ ] - Review security and access rights, GDPR complience check

-1. UX design and frontend app
+### Social & joint effort track

-- [ ] - Develop wireframes in Figma and finalize UX/UI
+- [ ] - Web site + call center for voluntiers and citizens (lemonade.one)
-- [ ] - Implement and test offline usage scenarios
+- [ ] - Chatbot for prescreening (feeds data into HA backend)
-- [ ] - Implement missing screens and UI elements
+- [ ] - Community management and support through whatsup and social media
+- [ ] - Interoperability research for HAs and apps being deployed in the world (next update from EU on the 8th of April)

 ## Integration with Nuland ecosystem